harishkumarchandra/Quantopian/README.md

 ## Results

-The company has funded individual algorithms with as much as $50,000,000.In February 2020 Quantopian announced it would return investors' money due to the underperformance of its investment strategies.
+The company has funded individual algorithms with as much as $50,000,000.
+In February 2020 Quantopian announced it would return investors' money due to the underperformance of its investment strategies.

 ## Recommendations